SumianVoice/TransVoice-Wiki/wiki/pages/js-spec/index.md

 ---
 {% include global.html %}
 # In-Site Spectrogram
 There is a js based spectrogram made by Sumi included in the site.
-It can be found below:
+It can be found below.

+This has been updated, and you can find the old version at: [oldspec.sumianvoice.com](https://oldspec.sumianvoice.com/)

 <span class="fs-8">
 [Open the spectrogram](https://spec.sumianvoice.com/){: .btn .btn-green }